MuNuChapterHKN/Old-HKN-Polito-Bot/README.md

 # HKNbot

-This Chatbot for telegram can be used to merge PDFs.
+This is the Telegram Chatbot of the Mu Nu Chapter of IEEE-Eta Kappa Nu.

 To start the Bot you need to have a Telegram Bot Token.
 This can be done discussing with [BotFather](https://core.telegram.org/bots#6-botfather),